 Unless otherwise specified, windfields generated by the model shall be used for completing relevant forms and tables in the submission;

-l.
-All forms (with the exception of Form V-3, Mitigation Measures, Mean Damage Ratios and Loss Costs (Trade Secret Item), Form A-6, Logical Relationship to Risk (Trade Secret item), and Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, shall be included in a submission appendix.
+k.
+All forms with the exception of those indicated as a Trade Secret Item shall be included in a submission appendix.
 A link to the location of the form shall be provided in the corresponding disclosure;

-m.
+l.
 If used, acronyms shall be defined on their first use in the submission.
 A list of all acronyms defined in the submission shall be listed and defined in a submission appendix;

-n.
+m.
 All column headings shall be shown and repeated at the top of each subsequent page for forms and tables.

 The modeling organization should contact SBA staff for any needed clarification of submission instructions, especially if the instructions necessitate additional assumptions.